erm

 Assessment

-This course is pass/fail and will be assessed entirely on the basis of a single coursework assignment: there is no exam.
+This course is pass/fail and will be assessed entirely on the basis of coursework assignments.
 Before we go any further: yes it is possible to fail core ERM.
 See Re-sits for more details.
-Your final assignment will be released in Week 8 and will be due at noon on Wednesday, June 19th, 2024 (TT Week 9) and must submitted via Inspera.
+All assignments must be submitted via Inspera.
 See Inspera Submission Requirements for more details on how to submit.
-The assignment will consist of two parts.
-These will be equally-weighted and assessed according to the same marking criteria as detailed below.
+Your coursework assignments come in two parts, each of which will be assessed using the same marking criteria as detailed below.
+To pass the course, you must pass both parts of the assessment.
 The two parts are as follows:

 Part A: Problem Set Questions